 To quantify credit risk, the Company applies statistical methods using with customers' qualitative data and lending history to develop a rating module for corporate finance and consumer finance.
-This module is used to create an internal credit rating system for risk evaluation, in which 12 is the base grade of the credit quality of corporate customers, and 9 or 10 on the business segment consumer customers.
+This module is used to create an internal credit rating system for risk evaluation, in which 12 is the base grade of the credit quality and 1 default level of corporate customers, and 9 or 10 on the business segment consumer customers.